-Moraxella bovis vaccine is indicated for healthy cattle to help prevent or control pinkeye (infectious bovine keratoconjunctivitis (IBK)), caused by M. bovis.
+Moraxella bovis vaccine is used to control pinkeye (infectious bovine keratoconjunctivitis (IBK)), caused by M. bovis.

 INDICATIONS

-- Prevention of Pinkeye (IBK): The primary use is to protect cattle from the clinical signs of pinkeye, like corneal opacity, ulcers, tearing, and redness.
+- Prevention of Pinkeye (IBK): Uses to protect cattle from the clinical signs of pinkeye, like corneal opacity, ulcers, tearing, and redness.

 - Herds with History of Pinkeye: Recommended for herds experiencing recurrent pinkeye outbreaks.

-- Age: For healthy cattle, typically starting from 2 months (8 weeks) or 3 months of age, with some vaccines targeting older calves (e.g., 14 weeks).
+- Age: For healthy cattle, typically starting from 2 months (8 weeks) or 3 months of age.

-- Specific Strains: Vaccines often contain multiple M. bovis isolates to broaden protection, though effectiveness can vary with circulating strains.
+- Specific Strains: Vaccines often contain multiple M. bovis isolates to broaden protection.

 ADMINISTRATION